Is the current social and political upheaval breeding a new form of creative expression?

-There was a time when a humble flap of old cardboard with a hastily scrawled slogan was sufficient attention-grabbing signage to take to the streets.
-More recently, and most notably for anti-Brexit rallies, Women’s March and anti-Trump protests, the attendees have showcased a stunning level of artistry and wit in their signage, transforming the typically austere protest aesthetic into next level pageantry that flooded our Instagram feeds.
+There was a time when a humble flap of old cardboard with a hastily scrawled slogan was sufficiently attention-grabbing signage to take to the streets.
+More recently, and most notably for anti-Brexit rallies and anti-Trump protests, the attendees have showcased a stunning level of artistry and wit in their signage, transforming the typically austere protest aesthetic into next level pageantry.

-But the efforts amongst our next gen protesters are far from lighthearted.
-The Trump administration has already started reeking havoc on the National Endowment of the Arts budgets and with his antagonistic approach to science, the growing complexity of the Brexit negotiations and the hung parliament outcome of the UK’s last general election.
+But the efforts amongst our next-gen protesters are far from lighthearted.
+The Trump administration has already started wreaking havoc on the National Endowment of the Arts budgets and with his antagonistic approach to science.
+The growing complexity of the Brexit negotiations.
 They say bad times make for great art.
 If the past few years are anything to go by, there’s going to be a serious renaissance.

 With a pithy mix of humour and aggression, this is protest art for the social-media era.
 While many kept their messages serious and straightforward – “Refugees Welcome,” “Keep Abortion Safe and Legal” – it was the new breed of signage that was stamped into memory long after the crowds dispersed.
 Gaining virality on Twitter and Instagram, or through various “best protest signs” listicles, they reached an extended audience that never even marched a step.

 Although protest signs have been around since the American Revolution, now that signs can have a digital afterlife, it seems the pressure is on to create ever-more memorable and creative messages.
 That people want to have their political views heard during a time when the boundaries between real and fake, facts and fiction are becoming blurred makes sense.
 The powers that be communicate via propaganda, activists pick up permanent markers.

 Our next-gen protesters are not only ready to show up and fight back, they’re also getting creative about what activism looks like.